lukeformosa/gig-technical-test/README.md

 - I thought about implementing a PATCH endpoint to handle the balance updates between accounts, but I opted against as it would be far more secure to handle the update logic in an unexposed manner.
 - Since this is a simple API, not much business logic was required, but I ensured that the /api/transfer endpoint was fully functional by implementing the following validations:
  i.
-Ensure transferAmount is greater than 0. ii.
-Ensure senderId is not null. iii.
-Ensure receiverId is not null. iv.
-Ensure that the senderId and receiverId are not the same.
+Ensure transferAmount is greater than 0. <br>
+ ii.
+Ensure senderId is not null. <br>
+ iii.
+Ensure receiverId is not null. <br>
+ iv.
+Ensure that the senderId and receiverId are not the same. <br>
  v.
-Attempt to find the sender and receiver in the database. vi.
-Ensure that the sender has sufficient balance to carry out the transaction.
+Attempt to find the sender and receiver in the database. <br>
+ vi.
+Ensure that the sender has sufficient balance to carry out the transaction. <br>

 - To keep the solution simple, the Account table contains an id, first_name, last_name, and balance.